DistMLIP: A Distributed Inference Platform for Machine Learning Interatomic Potentials: Distributing Bond Graphs

-Algorithm \ref{alg:bond_graph} depicts the method in which to distribute three-body graphs (also known as bond graphs) as well as calculating the necessary information to perform data transfer between various partitions at each convolution of the three-body graph.
+Algorithm \ref{alg:bond_graph} depicts the method to distribute three-body graphs (bond graphs), as well as calculating the necessary information to perform data transfer between various partitions at each convolution of the three-body graph.